YimiAChack/GraphSTONE/README.md

 For parameter settings, please see `conf.json`

 #### Evaluation
-We provide link prediction and node classification tasks in `eval.py`.
+We provide node classification and link prediction tasks in `utils.py`.